PriDebnath/Language-note/django/django.md

 ( Project_name ) $ pip freeze => to see all packages and its version

-$ pip freeze > requirements.txt  => to create a requirement.txt file
+$ pip freeze > requirements.txt  => to create a requirements.txt file